 Elm Ridge Park

 Elm Ridge Park is where Hopewell Valley's premium market lives.
-With a median around $1.1M, it draws buyers who want the Hopewell Valley school district but also demand the lot size and sense of privacy that the area's more affordable communities cannot provide.
-All homes are single-family, built around 1980, on approximately 1.5-acre lots.
+With a median above $1.1M and recent sales ranging from roughly $530K up to $1.85M, it draws buyers who want the Hopewell Valley school district but also demand the lot size and sense of privacy that the area's more affordable communities cannot provide.
+All homes are single-family, on approximately 1.5-acre lots, built across several decades from the 1960s through the 2000s.

-The homes here are substantial -- typically 4-5 bedrooms, 2.5 to 4.5 baths, with a median around 3,500 sqft of above-grade living space.
+The homes here are substantial -- typically 4-5 bedrooms, 2.5 to 4.5 baths, with a median around 3,500 sqft of above-grade living space and some properties exceeding 7,000 sqft.
 The lots provide mature trees, established landscaping, and genuine breathing room between properties.
 This is not a dense subdivision; the spacing creates a semi-rural feel, even though the community is within a reasonable drive of Pennington and Route 31.

 There is no HOA and no community amenities.
 This is a traditional large-lot subdivision where homeowners maintain their own properties.
 For buyers who prefer independence over shared pools and clubhouses, that is a feature, not a drawback.
 The lots are large enough for private outdoor living without shared facilities.

 The trade-off is inventory.
 Turnover is low, and when a home comes to market in Elm Ridge Park, it draws attention from a specific buyer pool that has been watching and waiting.
-The 1980 build date means these homes are solid but may need kitchen, bath, or systems updates depending on what previous owners have done.
+Because homes span six decades of construction, condition and updates vary widely from one listing to the next.

 Current inventory